Raising the bar on managing enterprise risks has been saved

 Federal agencies face unprecedented risks to achieving their mission, goals, and objectives.
 These risks include expansion in scope and responsibilities, increased complexity in operations and technology, leadership and staff turnover, budget cuts, and a culture where employees believe they cannot report risks to leadership.
 To confront this dynamic risk environment, the Office of Management and Budget (OMB) has raised the bar on risk management by expecting agencies to effectively identify and manage risks using an enterprise-wide approach.

-What OMB expects from agencies on ERM?
+What OMB expects from agencies on enterprise risk management?

 OMB’s enterprise risk management (ERM) guidance, which is now included in both Circulars A-11 and A-123, constitutes the ERM policy framework for the Federal government.
 The ERM requirements are significant.
 OMB’s guidance should not be treated as minor tweaks to existing Circular A-11 and A-123 activities.